 Sarah runs off crying and in her anger, she uses her ESP to nearly drop a piano on Patty that's being lifted into a dorm by Scott (Robert Hays) and Freddie (Michael Talbott).
 She is hurt by what her sister did but Sarah forgives Patty and is befriended by Paul Yates (Tony Bill), a psychology teaching assistant.

 Sarah moves into PED and is welcomed by Mrs. Hunter, who is drawn to the new pledge.
 Regina, the other reject from ANS, is there.
-Mouse constantly plays the violin to keep from "freaking out" she's tried to commit suicide in the past.
+Mouse constantly plays the violin to keep from "freaking out" - she has tried to commit suicide in the past.
 Sarah and Mouse become good friends.

 She offers to help Sarah learn how to use her powers and it is suggested that perhaps Mrs. Hunter is Sarah's natural mother.
 The discussion makes Sarah nervous and she leaves the room.